 We have many opportunities for those interested in volunteering, some of which include:

 - Leading a Bible study in the Finney County Jail or at your church.
 Our goal is to have at least one two-person team leading Bible studies for both men and women in the Finney County Jail each day.
-Web-based volunteer training will be available in early 2013 on our website (pending approval from the Dept. of Justice).
+Web-based volunteer training is available.

-- Assisting inmates with job searches or GED completion.
+- Assisting participants with job searches or GED completion.